 Note: HAR, which is an abbreviation for HTTP Archive, is a JSON-formatted archive file format for logging a web browser's interaction with a website.

-If for any reason you need to share personally identifiable information (PII) or sensitive personally identifiable information (SPII) with Google Cloud Support for troubleshooting purposes, you can host a file using Google Drive and share the link with Support.
-As a Google Workspace administrator, you control who has access to the file and how long the file will be retained.
+You may need to share files (occasionally including personally identifiable information (PII)) with Google Cloud Support for troubleshooting purposes.
+When sharing via case (preferred method) is not feasible you can host a file using Google Drive and share the link with Support.
+You control who has access to the file and how long the file will be retained.

-You can share the file with Google Cloud Support using a shared account (noreply.googleapps.com) that lives on a centralized Google-owned, Google-managed Workspace production environment.
-Google Cloud Support agents are configured as users so that you can share data and allow access to the support agents for troubleshooting purposes.
+You can share the file with Google Cloud Support and allow access for troubleshooting purposes.
 For example, log files that are too large for upload to support cases may be shared this way.
 The support agent instructs you to set an expiration date and revoke Google Cloud Support’s access when the case is closed.

 Note: As a Google Workspace administrator, you're sent an email communication with step-by-step instructions for how to share files with Google Cloud Support.